Joel Siegel

 Joel Steven Siegel (July 7, 1943 – June 29, 2007) was an American film critic for the ABC morning news show Good Morning America for over 25 years.
 The winner of multiple Emmy Awards, Siegel also worked as a radio disc jockey and an advertising copywriter.

 Early life and education

-Born to a Jewish family of Romanian descent, Siegel was raised in Los Angeles.
+Born to a Jewish family of Romanian-Jewish origins, Siegel was raised in Los Angeles.
 He graduated cum laudefrom the University of California, Los Angeles.
 His Romanian-born grandmother from Botoşani survived the Triangle Shirtwaist Factory fire in March 1911.
 During college, Siegel worked to register black voters in Georgia during the Civil Rights Movement, and he spoke frequently of having met Martin Luther King Jr. He also worked as a joke writer for Senator Robert F. Kennedy and was at the Ambassador Hotel the night the senator was assassinated.
 According to some reports, he also led student opposition to the construction of a football stadium on campus.